prak112/DevSchool-Javascript/NOTES.md

     - *An IIFE can capture and store the loop variable at the specific iteration and execute the IIFE at that specific iteration value*

 - *However, a cleaner and simpler solution for handling the issue of closure function in loops is to declare loop variables with `let` instead of `var`*, thus :
-    - creating a new binding for each loop iteration, leading to a new lexical environment for each iteration
+    - *creating a new binding for each loop iteration, leading to a new lexical environment for each iteration*
-    - resulting in correctly capturing the loop variable for the inner functions
+    - *resulting in correctly capturing the loop variable for the inner functions*

 -  [Common Mistake example](/closures/common_mistake/main.js) clarifies question 1 & 2.

 <br>

 3. **How to identify when a lexical environment is shared ?**
+- *Shared lexical environment can be identified when :*
+    - *multiple inner-functions created within the same outer-function scope*
+    - *multiple inner-functions use the same outer-scope variables*
+- *Observing the inner-functions behaviour with their outer-scope helps in identifying shared lexical environments*

 <br>